-The Enteric Disease Surveillance Annual Report project is a comprehensive initiative aimed at monitoring and analyzing the occurrence and trends of enteric disease cases and outbreaks within the State of Nebraska over the course of the previous year.
+The Enteric Disease Surveillance Annual Report pilot project is a comprehensive initiative aimed at monitoring and analyzing the occurrence and trends of enteric disease cases and outbreaks in Nebraska over the course of the previous year.
 Enteric diseases primarily affect the gastrointestinal system, posing a significant public health concern.
-The activity involves systematic data collection from various sources, including healthcare facilities, laboratories, and local public health departments to compile a detailed overview of the incidence and distribution of enteric diseases and outbreaks.
-The annual report provides valuable insights into the epidemiology of these diseases and identifies potential risk factors to inform and improve public education for the prevention foodborne illness.
-This report will include condition-specific case numbers, the number of outbreaks investigated by the NE DHHS Enterics team and local health departments, and a breakdown of Norovirus season trends and percent positivity of laboratory tests.
+The activity involves systematic data collection from various sources, including healthcare facilities, laboratories, and local public health departments (LHDs) to compile a detailed overview of the incidence and distribution of enteric diseases and outbreaks.
+This inaugural annual report will provide valuable insights into the epidemiology of these diseases and identifies potential risk factors to inform and improve education about foodborne illness prevention.
+This report will include the number of cases observed per condition, number of outbreaks investigated by the NE DHHS Enterics team and LHDs, and a breakdown of Norovirus season trends and percent positivity of laboratory tests.
 Nebraska participates in 3 norovirus surveillance projects funded by ELC: The National Respiratory Enteric Virus Surveillance System (NREVSS), NoroSTAT, and CaliciNet.
-By presenting a thorough analysis of the data, the surveillance activity will highlight notable outbreaks, both local and multistate, while informing our stakeholders about the burden of enteric diseases in the state to ultimately enhance community well-being.
-This first report will stand as a template for all future annual enteric disease surveillance reports.
+By presenting a thorough analysis of these data, the surveillance activity will highlight notable outbreaks, both local and multistate, while informing our stakeholders about the burden of enteric diseases in Nebraska to help enhance community well-being.
+This first report will stand as a template for all subsequent annual enteric disease surveillance reports.